RobiNN1/phpCacheAdmin/README.md

 Replace all files and delete the `/tmp/twig` folder (it contains compiled Twig templates).

+## Common issues

+If you get the error "Fatal error: Allowed memory size of x bytes exhausted" or a blank page, increase the PHP memory limit or enable the SCAN command (set `PCA_REDIS_0_SCANSIZE` or uncomment `scansize` in `config.php`).

 ## Cronjob

 You can add these links to your cronjob to collect metrics when the dashboard is not open: